diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## R

+**RabbitMQ**
+An open-source message broker that implements the Advanced Message Queuing Protocol, facilitating asynchronous communication between distributed systems.

+**Redis**
+An in-memory data structure store used as a database, cache, message broker, and streaming engine, known for its high performance and versatility.

 **Random Load Balancing**
 A load balancing algorithm that randomly selects a server for each request, providing simple distribution without state tracking.